-Unauthorized Entry or Use:
+19. Unauthorized Entry or Use

-Unauthorized entry into or use of any and all LC property, including, but not limited to, residence halls, recreation facilities, classrooms, unauthorized possession of college keys, college files, and individual passwords, and computing work of another student, staff, or faculty member.
+Unauthorized entry into or use of all LC property including, but not limited to, residence halls, recreation facilities, classrooms, unauthorized possession of college keys, college files, individual passwords, and computing work of another student, staff, or faculty member.
+Refer to Appendix K: Digital Copyright Policy for additional information.

-Unauthorized Surveillance:
+20. Unauthorized Surveillance